Montgomery County-Dayton, Ohio

 Strongly supported by Dayton’s mayor, the levy funds the Preschool Promise for eight years, with $4.3 million annually.

-Community Lead:: Ritika Kurup
+For more information, contact Community Lead:: Ritika Kurup